Ilhasoft/rapidpro-docs/WeeklyNews/wn003GraphicsVSWordsCloud.md

 ![WordsCloud](https://udo-rapidpro-static-app.s3.amazonaws.com/attachments/211/5850/steps/a18594d7-6492-4bdb-beab-4cc2ef23fa7b.png "How a words cloud look like")

 Now let's see what's necessary to have it working.
-Let me share some RapidPro examples.
+Let me share some examples.

 This is the most common way to have Reporters replies, using categories filter at the Wait for response: